vikas-srivastava/apna-shop-next-js/docs/api-integration.md

 ## Overview

 This Next.js application integrates with Apna Shop APIs through a comprehensive service layer that handles authentication, data fetching, caching, and error management.
-The integration is designed to be headless, allowing the frontend to work with different backend implementations while maintaining consistent functionality.
+The integration is designed to be headless, allowing the frontend to work with different backend implementations while maintaining consistent functionality and a clear authentication flow.

 ## API Base Configuration